gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 - when tested you will find seeded and new faults
 - total faults can then be estimated
 - **Assumption:** distribution(real) faults = distribution(seeded) faults
-- need to steremine what faults to seed
+- need to deteremine what faults to seed
     - Technique 1: construct by hand (unlikely that they will be realistic)
     - Technique 2: have the program independently tested by 2 groups
         - faults found by 1 group can be seeded for the other but both might find the same faults
-- **Rule of thumb** - if we find many seded faults and relatively few others, the result can be trusted (but not the opposite)
+- **Rule of thumb** - if we find many seeded faults and relatively few others, the result can be trusted (but not the opposite)

 > The probability of the existence of more errors in a section
 > of a program is proportional to the number of errors already
 > found in that section - Myers 1979

 ### Functional vs Structural Testing
 - tests can be derived from a description of the system's **function** or from the system's internal **structure**